jpswade/jpswade.github.io/_posts/2008-09-15-how-to-extract-photos-from-an-exe.md

   - Development
 ---
 <p class="lead">
-  I wasn&#8217;t going to write about this, but I liked the solution (application) so much I had to shout about it.
+  I wasn't going to write about this, but I liked the solution (application) so much I had to shout about it.
 </p>

 I was provided with a 30 day cd preview slideshow of wedding photos, and was asked very kindly to attempt to extract the photos from it so they could be viewed beyond the trial period.